ucla-data-science-center/docs/docs/policies/index.md

 ---
 title: Policies
 layout: default
+nav_order: 4
+has_children: true
 permalink: /docs/policies
-has_children: true
-nav_order: 4
 ---

-## Chapter 3

-# POLICIES
+## POLICIES
 <hr/>

-These are the policies for UCLA Dataverse. **NOTE: these policies are subject to change.**
+This section collects policies that guide how UCLA Dataverse and the UCLA Library Data Science Center operate.
+These policies change as standards and campus requirements evolve.